bosuch/portable_lab/README.md

 ### OpenWRT Router

+A Raspberry Pi Compute Module running the open-source OpenWRT router project.

+- DFRobot CM4 Router Board
+- Raspberry Pi Compute Module 4

+The DFRobot board was chosen because it has two ethernet ports.
+You could get away with using a regular Pi 4 or 5 with a USB-Ethernet adapter, but it won't look as clean.

+Writeup on the way.

 ### 5-Port Gigabit Switch

 A TP-Link 5-Port Gigabit desktop switch (LS1005G).
 The switch has to be removed from the case to fit properly, but it pops out easily.
 For such a small system I figured there wasn't a need for one with VLAN capabilities.